 Haiti Earned Import Allowance Program (EIAP)

-If you have any questions about this program, please contact Maria Goodman at the
+If you have any questions about this program, please contact Richard Stetson at

 The Earned Import Allowance Program (EIAP) provides duty-free entry for certain apparel from Haiti into the United States.
 For every two or three (depending on the date of the inquiry) square meter equivalents (SME) of qualifying fabric, one SME may enter the U.S. duty-free using third party yarn and fabric.
 Currently, OTEXA's Interim Procedures for the EIAP reflect the original program under HOPE II, with a “3 for 1” allowance.
 However, on May 24, 2010, HELP modified the EIAP by allowing one SME to enter duty-free for every two SMEs of qualifying fabric.
 OTEXA’s forthcoming final procedures for the EIAP will reflect this modification.